Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 For one, you can’t figure out with whom apps are sharing your data.
 These days, it’s extremely common for apps to contain hidden code from outside companies that passes along your data.
 That means today’s privacy labels are a bit like nutrition labels without the “ingredients” section.
 Some people might have allergies to certain ingredients; I have an allergy to certain data-gobbling tech companies, including Facebook and Google.

-Nowhere, either, does the App Store tell you if an app has either changed its label or changed its privacy practices since you first purchased the app.
+Nowhere, either, does the App Store tell you if an app has either changed its label or changed its privacy practices since you first bought the app.
 You have to go check again whether that app that used to claim it didn’t share any of your data might now be a data vampire.